IWNTJ 2026

-International Workshop on Translingual Japanese (IWNTJ) 2026
+International Workshop of the Network for Translingual Japanese (IWNTJ) 2026

 Maritime Communities, Japanese Language Mobility, and Coexistence